TDAILab/tutorial-template/docs/source/workflow.rst

 CodePipeline is one of the services that automatically builds or deploys and tests source code.

 - Update Docker Image : to update the Docker image
-- Manual Approve : How to implement a pipeline that requires two or more approvals in 　　　　　　　 CodePipeline
+- Manual Approve : How to implement a pipeline that requires two or more approvals in 　　　　　　　 CodePipeline.
+You need to enter the target e-mail address.
 - Deploy to Dev : to deploy the model to development environment.
 - Deploy to Prob : to deploy the model to production environment.
 - stepfunctions : to visualize and manipulate the flow of processing by defining each process of 　　　　　　　 the application as a step. edit with GUI
-      - Lambda
+      - Lambda :
-      - Training job
+      - Training job :
-      - Batch prediction
+      - Batch prediction :
-      - Processing job
+      - Processing job :